CORE-GATECH-GROUP/serpent-tools/docs/glossary.rst

             that installs and updates conda packages and their dependencies.

+    CI
+        Continuous integration.
+Software we utilize to check that pull requests don't break the code.
     git
         Distributed version control system.
 Allows us to test and implement new features with ease.
 For more information, see